IDAES/idaes-pse/docs/model_libraries/core_library/property_models/general/phase_def.rst

 A wide range of equations of states are available in literature for different applications and levels of rigor, and the IDAES Generic Property Package Framework provides a number of prebuilt modules for users, which are listed below.

+Equation of state packages may allow for user options (e.g. choosing a specific type of cubic equation of state).
+The options are set using the `equation_of_state_options` argument, and the options available are described in the documentation of each equation of state module.

 Equation of State Libraries
 """""""""""""""""""""""""""